 This skill can be used in technical challenges where characters need to move large or heavy objects.
-(See: Rules-Tech Challenges)
+One CP per kilometer.
+(See: Rules-Tech Challenges) Time scale Slow.
+If 10 workers or 1 E-Suit or construction vehicle are used divide CP by 10.